TLSleuth is an open-source PowerShell module for inspecting TLS endpoints and certificate details from scripts or the command line.

 Features

-- SNI-aware β Automatically uses SNI based on
+ImplicitTls,SmtpStartTls,ImapStartTls, andPop3StartTls. - SNI-aware β Automatically uses SNI from

-PSTypeName. - Pipeline support β Designed for batch processing.
+TLSleuth.CertificateResultandTLSleuth.ProtocolTestResult). - Pipeline support β Designed for batch processing across multiple hosts.

 - Verbose diagnostics β